-The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2021 alongside comparative numbers for 2020.
+The table below summarises the capacity, premium volumes and performance of Syndicate 2121 for 2022 alongside comparative numbers for 2021.
 Other than in respect of capacity, the numbers shown are on an annually accounted basis.
-The table is followed by further comments in relation to each of the years on an annually accounted basis and also on an underwriting year of account basis.
+The table is followed by further detailed comments in relation to each of the years on an annually accounted basis and also on an underwriting year of account basis.

-Key performance indicators 2021 2020 Capacity (underwriting year) £600 million £425 million Premiums written gross of commission £655 million £587 million Net premiums earned £367 million £329 million Result for the year profit/(loss) £9.8 million (£37 million) Claims ratio (net) 57% 74% Combined ratio 98% 113% Cash and investments at 31 December £512 million £348 million
+Key performance indicators 2022 2021 Capacity (underwriting year) £660 million £600 million Premiums written gross of commission £776 million £655 million Net premiums earned £507 million £367 million Profit for the year £9.4 million £9.8 million Claims ratio (net) 59% 57% Combined ratio 99% 98%